kris-nova/confconf/.github/ISSUE_TEMPLATE/involved.md

 Tell us about yourself (all fields optional)

 Name, or what you prefer to go by?
-Contanct info?
+Contact info?
 Email?
 Slack?
 Github?
 Twitter?
 Why are you here?
 What is important to you?
 How do you think you can help?